 San Cataldo Cemetery Facade by Aldo Rossi

 The San Cataldo Metropolitan Cemetery, designed by Aldo Rossi, integrates a design built by the architect Cesare Costa between 1858 and 1876 with a very modern building designed by the Italian architect in 1971.
-Rossi was a man appreciated internationally for his Architecture theories, and he made a building that reflected his social perspective and theories.
+Rossi was an internationally appreciated man for his architecture theories, and he made a building that reflected his social perspective and theories.

 San Cataldo Cemetery Technical Information